simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-02-11
+<br />**Date image released:**  2024-02-12
+<br />**This image is owned by:**
+Julien Cadena &
+Mickael Coulon;
+Text: Natalia Lewandowska
+(SUNY Oswego)

-<br />**Title of the image:**  Rocket Plume Shadow Points to the Moon
+<br />**Title of the image:**  HFG1 & Abell 6: Planetary Nebulae
-<br />**Description for the image:**  Why would the shadow of a rocket's launch plume point toward the Moon?
-In early 2001 during a launch of the space shuttle Atlantis, the Sun, Earth, Moon, and rocket were all properly aligned for this photogenic coincidence.
-First, for the space shuttle's plume to cast a long shadow, the time of day must be either near sunrise or sunset.
-Only then will the shadow be its longest and extend all the way to the horizon.
-Finally, during a Full Moon, the Sun and Moon are on opposite sides of the sky.
-Just after sunset, for example, the Sun is slightly below the horizon, and, in the other direction, the Moon is slightly above the horizon.
-Therefore, as Atlantis blasted off, just after sunset, its shadow projected away from the Sun toward the opposite horizon, where the Full Moon happened to be.
-Almost Hyperspace: Random APOD Generator
+<br />**Description for the image:**  Planetary nebulae like Heckathorn-Fesen-Gull 1 (HFG1) and Abell 6 in the constellation Cassiopeia are remnants from the last phase of a medium sized star like our Sun.
+In spite of their shapes, planetary nebulae have nothing in common with actual planets.
+Located in the bottom left part of the featured photo, HFG1 was created by the binary star system V664 Cas, which consists of a white dwarf star and a red giant star.
+Both stars orbit their center of mass over about half an Earth day.
+Traveling with the entire nebula at a speed about 300 times faster than the fastest train on Earth, V664 Cas generates a bluish arc shaped shock wave.
+The wave interacts most strongly with the surrounding interstellar medium in the areas where the arc is brightest.
+After roughly 10,000 years, planetary nebulae become invisible due to a lack of ultraviolet light being emitted by the stars that create them.
+Displaying beautiful shapes and structures, planetary nebulae are highly desired objects for astrophotographers.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/sts98plume_nasa_1111.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/Hfg1Abell6_CadenaCoulon_6140.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).